Secrets Every Smart Traveler Should Know: Act one

-Act two
+Act Two

-The CAST encourages the audience to see the wonders of the world before it all comes crumbling down in "See It Now."
+The cast encourages the audience to see the wonders of the world before it all comes crumbling down in "See It Now".

-Then we see MICHAEL asleep near the phone as Canned Music plays in the background.
+Then we see MICHAEL asleep near the phone as canned music plays in the background.
 The automated receptionist asks him to continue to hold and asserts that his call is important.

-A sad and forlorn country and western girl (LIZ) sings an ode to "Mr. Trailways" and tells of her illicit love gone wrong in "Please Mr. Trailways."
+A sad and forlorn country and western girl (LIZ) sings an ode to "Mr. Trailways" and tells of her illicit love gone wrong in "Please Mr. Trailways".

 Carmen Miranda (KATHY) and two jungle-outfitted men sing about their tropical island and its pressing problem in "Red Hot Lava".

-STAN sings about the love he feels for his special island, Uzbekistan in "Paradise Found".
+STAN sings about the love he feels for his special island, Uzbekistan, in "Paradise Found".

-A tourist (LIZ) has a run-in with a fierce-looking Border Guard on her first vacation in years.
+A tourist (LIZ) has a run-in with a fierce-looking border guard on her first vacation in years.

-In "Me and Margarita" JAY laments the unhappy situation of bringing back more than he gastronomically bargained for on his nine-day eating and drinking spree in Mexico.
+In "Me and Margarita", JAY laments the unhappy situation of bringing back more than he gastronomically bargained for on his nine-day eating and drinking spree in Mexico.

-After a brief message from the captain of an Air India flight, a member of the CAST sets a candelabra on the piano.
-The rest of the CAST follow her and gather around the piano to sing "Salzburg"; a bright number extolling the virtues and vices of Mozart and his festival in Salzburg.
+After a brief message from the captain of an Air India flight, a member of the cast sets a candelabra on the piano.
+The rest of the cast follows her and gathers around the piano to sing "Salzburg", a bright number extolling the virtues and vices of Mozart and his festival in Salzburg.

-MICHAEL awakes as Sharon (KATHY), a real, live operator finally answers the phone.
+MICHAEL awakes as Sharon (KATHY), a real, live operator, finally answers the phone.
 Sharon (KATHY) flirts with MICHAEL as she suggestively takes his details for his flight to Nome, Alaska.
-She has almost completed the reservation when she begins to repeat herself over and over and MICHAEL is unsure of whether she was a real person or not.
+She has almost completed the reservation when she begins to repeat herself over and over, and MICHAEL is unsure of whether she was a real person or not.

 JAMES sings about the joys of flying in "Aging Planes".

 A shy and unassuming man with a lisp (MICHAEL) sings about his perfect match; a woman he met on his vacation to Spain in "She Spoke Spanish".

 LIZ gives us another travel secret.
 This one is about finding the best travel agent.
 Then three savvy, high-powered travel agents (JAMES, MICHAEL, and KATHY) all compete for the best deals for their customers in "Honey, Sweetie, Baby".

-The CAST reminds us of the importance to "See it Now" (Reprise) before the wonders of the world disappear.
+The cast reminds us of the importance to "See it Now (Reprise)" before the wonders of the world disappear.

-As the CAST finishes their bows they sing about their favorite place toward which to travel, "Home".
+As the cast finishes their bows, they sing about their favorite place toward which to travel, "Home".